 During the sessions, you will gain a lot of quantitative and – even more important – qualitative data from your actual users themselves.

-Especially if the test cases are executed after the finished development process, you might end up with some new insights which you haven’t taken into consideration.
+Especially if the test cases are executed after the finished development process, you might end up with some new insights that you haven’t considered.
 Your theory of how much know-how your real users will have will be tested.

 3. Documentation

-Executing and documenting your User Acceptance tests should happen at the same time.
-I’d recommend setting up a system that lets you document all relevant information without losing any test data.
+Executing and documenting your User Acceptance tests should happen simultaneously.
+I recommend setting up a system that allows you to document all relevant information without losing any test data.

 Documentation is one thing, clearly defined responsibilities for ensuring the implementation of your users’ feedback is another key factor.

 A lot of our customers have set up Usersnap for this step.
-Bugs, feedback, and other abnormalities can be documented on your user’s browser screen.
+Bugs, feedback, and other abnormalities can be documented on your user’s browser screen with a website feedback widget.
 An easy-to-use project dashboard allows your colleagues to get a good overview of important issues.
 Making sure to delegate and assign priorities is another key thing here.

 4. Evaluation